mmann1123/ts-raster/README.md

  ### Acknowledgements
  - The feature extraction follows the footsteps of approaches developed in the python package <a href="https://github.com/blue-yonder/tsfresh">tsfresh</a>.

+- All base functionality of this package was coded by [Adane Bedada](https://github.com/adbeda/).

-- The designing of the package is guided by & developed with Prof. [Mike Mann](https://github.com/mmann1123) of the George Washington University.
+- The package is guided by & developed with Prof. [Mike Mann](https://github.com/mmann1123) of the George Washington University.